French ensigns: The colours of the Revolution

-On Loutherbourg's the Glorious First of June, the Montagne flies the white flag with a tricolour canton.
+In Loutherbourg's the Glorious First of June, the Montagne flies the white flag with a tricolour canton.

 1853–present (Previous ensigns had the same dimensions as the national flag.)

 1958–present (Variant; previous ensigns had the same dimensions as the national flag.)

 French colonial flags

 A number of flags used by French colonies are similar to British ensigns that were adopted by colonies throughout the British Empire except that they use the French tricolour in place of the Union Flag.